richard-weinhold/pomato/docs/installation.rst

     alongside a python/pip installation does cause problems.
 Therefore it is difficult for me to provide extensive support for anaconda/pomato.
 One shortcut that has worked was to use pip/git from within anaconda to install Pomato (See `here <https://stackoverflow.com/a/50141879>`_).
+  - The *example* folder also constains two jupyter notebooks with the IEEE and DE examples.
+Note that you need to install the requirements to run a jupyter notebook manually to run these examples.

 Solvers
 *******